MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Builder.md

 **Gnome::Gtk3::Builder** can parse textual representations for the most common property types: characters, strings, integers, floating-point numbers, booleans (strings like “TRUE”, “t”, “yes”, “y”, “1” are interpreted as `1`, strings like “FALSE”, “f”, “no”, “n”, “0” are interpreted as `0`), enumerations (can be specified by their name, nick or integer value), flags (can be specified by their name, nick, integer value, optionally combined with “|”, e.g. “GTK_VISIBLE|GTK_REALIZED”) and colors (in a format understood by `gdk_rgba_parse()`).

-Objects can be referred to by their name and by default refer to objects declared in the local xml fragment and objects exposed via `gtk_builder_expose_object()`.
+Objects can be referred to by their name and by default refer to objects declared in the local xml fragment and objects exposed via `expose_object()`.
 In general, **Gnome::Gtk3::Builder** allows forward references to objects — declared in the local xml; an object doesn’t have to be constructed before it can be referred to.
 The exception to this rule is that an object has to be constructed before it can be used as the value of a construct-only property.

 Signal handlers are set up with the <signal> element.
 The “name” attribute specifies the name of the signal, and the “handler” attribute specifies the function to connect to the signal.
 The remaining attributes, “after” and “swapped” attributes are ignored by the Raku modules.
 The "object" field has a meaning in **Gnome::Gtk3::Glade**.